-Multicraft is a very powerful dedicated Minecraft Panel that individuals, Minecraft communities, and hosting services use.
-You can install it for free or buy a lifetime license for certain amount of Minecraft server host, it can be installed on anything like dedicated server or vps hosting, of course not Minecraft hosting which would be considered shared hosting since you do not have access to the root, it’ll require something like vps host or dedi.
+You can install it for free or buy a lifetime license for certain amount of Minecraft server host, it can be installed on anything like dedicated server or VPS hosting, of course not Minecraft hosting which would be considered shared hosting since you do not have access to the root, it’ll require something like VPS host or a dedicated server.
 As you will see installing it is easy.
-Multicraft is made of two parts.
+The Multicraft control panel is made of two parts.
 The Panel and the Daemon.
 The Panel is the part that users interact with and control their servers with.
 The Daemon is the software that runs in the background and executes the panel’s commands and manages the files and FTP server.
 This tutorial will go over a very quick installation of the panel and daemon so you can get Minecraft up and running as fast as possible.
 This is NOT for complicated or more intricate setups that use subdomains, non-standard ports or SSL.
 Additionally, this article is aimed to be mostly copy-pasting commands to SSH, but it’s important to read and follow carefully!

 Whats the benefit to running a Minecraft server on a VPS over buying a dedicated Minecraft hosting plan by itself?
 Well that comes down to what you want to do.
 If you want to run multiple servers on a higher-end VM such as a Budget-8 (VPS 8GB Ram) and need a dedicated IP, full control, as well as run a website with a forum this is the choice for you.
 A VPS can do just about anything a physical GNU/Linux server can do!
 The only downside is the CPU speed of the VPS over the dedicated Minecraft servers.
 You can get a VPS yourself through ElixirNode’s VPS hosting.

 Run all the bolded commands

 sudo apt install -y zip php-zip php php-sqlite3 php-gddefault-jre